-As described in the NIDCR Policy on Applications for Investigator-Initiated Clinical Trials, NIDCR supports most investigator-initiated clinical trials through a two-part process: (1) a planning phase followed by (2) a trial implementation phase.
-Investigators interested in conducting clinical trials relevant to the mission of NIDCR should utilize Funding Opportunity Announcement “NIDCR Clinical Trial Planning and Implementation Cooperative Agreement (UG3/UH3 Clinical Trial Required), PAR-18-547.”
-However, studies designed to test the efficacy of a behavioral intervention will be supported by a separate Funding Opportunity Announcement.
-Investigators are strongly encouraged to contact Program Directors for guidance.
+As described in the NIDCR Policy on Applications for Investigator-Initiated Clinical Trials, NIDCR supports most investigator-initiated clinical trials through a phased, milestone-driven cooperative agreement mechanism.
+The UG3/UH3 mechanism supports clinical trials planning activities during a UG3 phase, followed by implementation of clinical trials during a UH3 phase.
+Investigators interested in conducting clinical trials testing a drug, biologic, device, or procedure relevant relevant to the mission of NIDCR should utilize Funding Opportunity Announcement “NIDCR Clinical Trial Planning and Implementation Cooperative Agreement (UG3/UH3 Clinical Trial Required), PAR-21-160.”

 For clinical trials involving investigational products regulated by the FDA, the planning phase may also include final preparation of documents for submission in an Investigational New Drug (IND) or Investigational Device Exemption (IDE) application.
-To be eligible for NIH funding, all clinical research involving investigational drugs and devices, or other products regulated by the FDA, must comply with all applicable FDA requirements.
+To be eligible for NIH funding, all clinical research involving investigational drugs, biologics, devices, or other products regulated by the FDA, must comply with all applicable FDA requirements.
 The grantee is responsible for ensuring compliance with FDA’s requirements and for informing NIDCR of significant communications with FDA, as described in the NIH Grants Policy Statement.

-Any NIDCR-funded clinical trial must comply with NIDCR’s Clinical Terms of Award (CToA), which are incorporated into the Notice of Grant Award (NGA).
+Any NIDCR-funded clinical trial must comply with NIDCR’s Clinical Terms of Award (CToA), which are incorporated into the Notice of Grant Award.
 Awardees subject to CToA are required to submit specific documentation and adhere to certain requirements prior to initiation of the clinical trial and throughout the lifecycle of the clinical trial.